Small Pool Designs for Smaller Backyards - Midtown Tulsa

 - Do you plan on using it just in the spring and summer, or all year?
 This can make a difference when building a heating unit into your lap pool.

 - Get a cover to make contain the heat in your pool, which makes it more efficient and can reduce your utility bills.
-Cover styles include thermal blankets or fully automated.
+Cover styles include thermal blankets or fully automated ones.

 To maintain your lap pool, ensure that the water levels are always maintained, chemical levels are sufficient, and the tile and surfacing are undamaged.